This public API can be used to roll your own custom self-assessment solution using

 a study and for reporting regarding how individual questions are

 answered.
-This block of the API supports different operating modes.
+This block of the API supports different

 object (SelfAssessmentEligibility)